 Peace Studies & Political Science

 Angela Chesler is a Research Fellow at Harvard University’s Belfer Center for Science and International Affairs and a PhD candidate in Political Science and Peace Studies.
 Her research addresses themes of political violence (especially state violence towards civilians and armed conflict), territorial politics, environmental conflict, and climate change/environmental politics.
-Angela is a former John Darby Fellow with the Kroc Institute for International Peace Studies, and her research has been supported by organizations such as the International Peace Research Initiative, the Inter-university Consortium for Political and Social Research (ICPSR), the Nanovic Institute, the Liu Institute, the Klau Institute, and the Environmental Change Initiative.
-Angela’s research has been published in Climatic Change and is forthcoming in Natural Hazards Review.
-She was awarded the 2019 APSA Paul A. Sabatier Award and honorable mention for the 2020 Environmental Peacebuilding Association Best Paper Award.
+Angela is a former John Darby Fellow with the Kroc Institute for International Peace Studies, and her research has been supported by organizations such as the International Peace Research Initiative, the Inter-university Consortium for Political and Social Research (ICPSR), the Nanovic Institute, the Liu Institute, the Klau Center, and the Environmental Change Initiative, among others.
+Angela has published several articles in peer-reviewed journals, and her research has received awards from organizations such as the American Political Science Association and the Environmental Peacebuilding Association.

 Angela holds a BS in Economics and International Affairs from Georgia Tech and a MA in International Peace and Conflict Resolution from American University.
-Prior to pursing her doctoral degree, Angela worked in Washington D.C. as a researcher at the United States Institute of Peace.
+Prior to pursuing doctoral study, Angela worked in Washington D.C. as a researcher at the United States Institute of Peace.

 - Study: Javeline, D., Kijewski-Correa, T. & Chesler, A. Does it matter if you “believe” in climate change?
 Not for coastal home vulnerability.
 Climatic Change 155, 511–532 (2019). https://doi.org/10.1007/s10584-019-02513-7